networknt/light-doc/content/en/tutorial/portal/view/wire-in-redux.md

 ```
 import { Provider } from 'react-redux';
-import { createStore } from 'redux';
+import { createStore, applyMiddleware } from 'redux';
-import reducers from './reducers';
+import rootReducer from './reducers';
 import thunk from 'redux-thunk';
 import logger from 'redux-logger';
 ```